chimmelb/fun-node-homework/readme.md

 #### Web

 Build a VueJS (version 3) web page.
-Include at least one [component](https://vuejs.org/guide/essentials/component-basics.html), or one [composable](https://vuejs.org/guide/reusability/composables.html) - these are common VueJS building blocks.
+Include at least one inner [component](https://vuejs.org/guide/essentials/component-basics.html), or one [composable](https://vuejs.org/guide/reusability/composables.html) - these are common VueJS building blocks. e.g. Your <App> component will import another file for a <CustomTable> component.

 1. The initial web page will be a single page, with two *centered* inputs: